Dalkey Castle History

 From the mid-1300s to the late 1500s.
 Large Anglo-Norman ships could not access Dublin, as the river Liffey was silted up.
 They could anchor safely in the deep waters of Dalkey Sound.
 The ships were lightened and the goods were either brought by road to the seven fortified Town Houses/Castles in Dalkey or went by shell boat into Ringsend.
 The Castle is the only one to survive intact today.
 Archbold’s across the street is in ruins.

 Dalkey Castle was called Goat Castle in the 1600s when the Cheevers family of Monkstown Castle were the owners.

 In the mid-1800s the former living quarters, upstairs, became a meeting room for the Dalkey Town Commissioners.
 It continued as a municipal meeting room until 1998 when it was incorporated into Dalkey Castle & Heritage Centre.
 Today, part of the Living History tour takes place there.
-There is are-creation of the stocks that were across where the entrance to the church is today.
+There is a re-creation of the stocks that were across the street where the entrance to the church is today.